72services/mite-java/README.md

     var miteClient = new MiteClient("<your host>", "<your api key>");
     var customers = miteClient.getCustomers(null, 50, 1);

-### Limitations

-Starting and stopping of the tracker is not yet supported.

 ## License
 mite-java is open and free software under Apache License, Version 2: http://www.apache.org/licenses/LICENSE-2.0.html